 Workforce and wellbeing

-Across the globe people are making links between wellbeing and productivity and our ability to move forward on sustainability.
+Across the globe people are making links between wellbeing, productivity and our ability to move forward on sustainability.
 We all have professional responsibilities in sustainability and with this comes the potential for greater creativity and success in our organisations.

 Wellbeing and sustainability

-Wellbeing is critical for sustainability – the importance of focusing on wellbeing as one of the keys to sustainability is the reason health and wellbeing is one of the UN global goals.
-The 2015 Wellbeing of Future Generations Act in Wales recognises how the wellbeing of people and communities critically depend upon the wellbeing of the wider planet.
+Wellbeing is critical for sustainability – the importance of wellbeing as one of the keys to sustainability is the reason health and wellbeing is one of the UN global goals.

 Campus gardening for wellbeing

-There are opportunities for staff, students and local people to get involved in gardening activities at our campuses such as the Park Campus Allotment.
+There are opportunities for staff, students and local people to get involved in gardening activities at our campuses:

-We support the growing and enjoyment of food on campus with the new pizza oven at the Edible Garden 10th birthday celebrations and Live Smart Pizza Party.
+We supported the growing and enjoyment of food on campus with the new pizza oven and LED lighting at the Edible Garden 10th birthday celebrations and Live Smart Pizza Party.